UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/README.md

-# Global Pharamaceutical Spendings Dashboard
+# Global Pharamaceutical Spending Dashboard

 Dashboard for visualization of pharmaceutical drug spendings across the world.